-People dye their hair all sorts of colors -- many never found in natural human hair -- and this trend is going to the dogs.
-Dying a dog's hair safely might mean going to a groomer experienced in canine color changes.
-You can ask your veterinarian if she has any recommendations for safe canine hair dyes.
+People dye their hair all sorts of colors — many not found in natural human hair — and this trend is going to the dogs.
+Dyeing dogs' fur safely should mean going to a groomer experienced in canine color changes because this will yield the best results.
+However, if you want to try it yourself, there are a few considerations including what dye to use and how.
+Also, you can always ask a veterinarian if she has any recommendations for coloring your dog's fur.

 Never use human hair dye on your pet.
-These dyes can be toxic if ingested -- not something people are prone to do, but licking their fur is natural behavior for canines.
+These dyes can be toxic if ingested — not something people are prone to do, but licking their fur is natural behavior for canines.
 Human hair dyes contain various chemicals that can make your dog sick.
-Don't risk it, even if you only intend to dye a small portion of your dog's fur.
+Don't risk it, even if you only intend to color a small portion of your dog's fur.

 If you want color that lasts for several weeks, use a hair dye specifically designed for canine use.
-You can purchase such dyes online or at pet stores, or ask your groomer for recommendations.
-Some canine hair dyes are available in gel form, making them easier to use and create patterns than liquid versions.
-Always read the instructions carefully before applying dye to your dog.
-Canine hair dyes are not appropriate for young puppies.
+You can purchase dog-safe dyes online or at pet stores, or ask your groomer for recommendations.
+Some canine hair dyes are available in gel form, making them easier to use.
+Creating patterns and using stencils is easier with gels than with liquid versions.
+Always read the instructions carefully before applying dye to your dog's fur.
+Note that canine hair dyes are not appropriate for puppies.

 Dyeing dogs fur with food color